 We may receive compensation when you click on links to products from our partners.

-Fear can keep you in your comfort zone, stop you from going after your heart’s desire, and place limits on your life.
+Fear can keep you in your comfort zone, preventing you from pursuing your heart’s desires and imposing limits on your life.

-Consider the following fears, each one of which could stop you from achieving your career dreams.
+In this article, we explore how fear affects your career potential.
+Consider the following fears, each of which has the power to hinder you from achieving your career dreams.